 M.Ed.
 Master Teacher

 (7) A layered course is one that has different number designations for students at different levels taking the same course.

 Courses are graduate/undergraduate courses.
-The higher-level course will have additional outcomes or course requirements.
-In all cases, the course levels for layered courses can differ by no more than 100 (e.g. 400/500 for a layered undergraduate/graduate course.
+The higher-level course will have additional outcomes or course requirements (e.g. 400/500 for a layered undergraduate/graduate course).

 (A) Graduate students in graduate/undergraduate layered courses, must take the course at the 500 level or higher.
 Such courses provide faculty the opportunity to augment course material with graduate-level content and outcomes in a way that meets the intellectual rigor graduate students need and enhances the teaching of upper-division undergraduates.

 (B) In all cases, distinctions expected between these corresponding levels typically focus on differences in content and assessment stemming from each program’s specific education objectives In general these distinctions require a greater depth of student involvement and increased demands on student intellectual or creative capacities than would be expected at the lower level.

 The distinctions must be clearly identified in the content and assessment methods outlined in each course syllabus, as well as new course proposal forms.
 Examples of potential content differences include, but are not limited to: additional readings or additional writing expectations, additional laboratory, field, performance or studio work.
 Examples of assessment distinctions include, but are not limited to: different grading scales and assessment of additional work.

 The following statement must be added to the course description: “(MUS4XX) and (MUS5XX) are layered courses; a student may not receive credit for both.”

 Both layered courses do not have to be offered at the same time.